dconneely/assignments/2011-bliffoscope/README.md

 Note: the code for this task was written in 2011, before Java 8 was released, so there may be code that could be refactored to use newer language features.

+This problem was still in use until as late as 2016 (look at DMCA take-down notices on GitHub) or 2018 (some GitHub repositories that recent exist), so it was very long-lived.

 ## Problem notes

 ### Overview